PrincipleStudios/principle-studios-openapi-generators/adr/01-system-text-json-refactor.md

 # System.Text.Json refactor

-In order to leverage features such as `$ref` to other documents, we'll be refactoring to use System.Text.Json via [json-everything][json-everything].
+In order to leverage features such as `$ref` to other documents, we'll be refactoring to use System.Text.Json and a custom JSON Schema implementation.
+The custom JSON Schema implementation is needed to support newer and older versions of JSON Schema side-by-side; existing libraries do not provide that capability.

 ## Concepts